microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/calculator.md

 ## Technical details

 ### [`BracketHelper`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.Calculator/BracketHelper.cs)
-- This helper validates the braket usage in the input string.
+- This helper validates the bracket usage in the input string.

 ### [`CalculateHelper`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.Calculator/CalculateHelper.cs)
 - The [`CalculateHelper.cs`](src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.Calculator/CalculateHelper.cs) class checks to see if the user entered query is a valid input to the calculator and only if the input is valid does it perform the operation.